ibm-cloud-docs/EventStreams/eventstreams133.md

   Provisioning a new Standard instance is instantaneous because the underlying resources are already set up.

 ## Step 4.
-Create a service API key for this instance.
+Create a service API key for this instance
 {: #step4_es_api}

 The valid ROLE_NAMEs are: Manager, Writer, and Reader.
 Their permissions are described in [Managing access to your {{site.data.keyword.messagehub}} resources ](/docs/services/EventStreams?topic=eventstreams-security#security).